 Where is Shizukuishi Ski Resort?

-Or take the Tohoku shinkansen to Morioka 140 mins, then Prince bus to resort 50 mins, free for guests if booked more than a day in advance.
+From Tokyo there are 2 shinkansen options: take the Akita shinkansen to Shizukuishi, 160 minutes & 20 minutes bus or taxi to the resort; or take the Tohoku shinkansen to Morioka 140 mins then the Prince shuttle bus to the resort (50 mins), which is free for guests if booked more than a day in advance.

 Aomori to Morioka is 73 minutes by Hyabusa shinkansen, or just under 2 hours if you are coming down from Hakodate in Hokkaido.